How To Challenge Your Imposter Syndrome and Reclaim Your Confidence at Work

 That voice, referred to as 'your inner chimp' by Professor Steve Peters in the book "The Chimp Paradox," can be particularly challenging for individuals struggling with imposter syndrome.

 While imposter syndrome affects people at various career stages, it's worth noting it can be particularly bad after promotions, and especially as you get more senior - I have very senior coaching clients of mine still suffering.
-It’s like we are given a new title, and suddenly we have to live up to something, and there is new PRESSURE to be be someone different from who we are, and overnight!
+It’s like we are given a new title, and suddenly we have to live up to something, and there is new PRESSURE to be someone different from who we are, and overnight!

 In this blog post, I delve deeper into the concept of 'taming your chimp', explore what imposter syndrome is, and discuss effective strategies to overcome it.

 Imposter syndrome is that nagging feeling of not being good enough despite evidence of your competence and achievements.
-It's like a sneaky imposter, sitting on your shoulder trying to convince you that you're a fraud.
-You're not alone in this experience, imposter syndrome can affect anyone, regardless of their job title or experience.
-The first step to overcoming it is to recognise its tricks and become more aware of the impact it can have on your self confidence.
+It's like a sneaky imposter sitting on your shoulder trying to convince you that you're a fraud.
+You're not alone in this experience; imposter syndrome can affect anyone, regardless of their job title or experience.
+The first step to overcoming it is to recognise its tricks and become more aware of the impact it can have on your self-confidence.

 Professor Steve Peters explains that the inner chimp represents our emotional and impulsive side, often responsible for self-sabotaging thoughts.
 Taming the chimp involves gaining control over these negative thought patterns.
 While the concept of the inner chimp may be especially relevant for senior clients, it applies to anyone experiencing imposter syndrome.
 By learning to manage and quiet the inner critic, you can growth confidence and focus on your strengths and capabilities - WHAT YOU CAN DO!